Liamsa1212/Process-Hiding-Linux/README.md

 - The module may not work on all Linux kernel versions or configurations.
 Test it in a controlled environment and understand the potential implications before using it in a production system.

 - Use this module at your own risk.
-The author(s) and contributors are not responsible for any damage or loss caused by the use of this module.
+The author not responsible for any damage or loss caused by the use of this module.

 License
 -------